-(f) On 30th March 2019, MCA has issued amendment regarding the income tax Uncertainty over Income Tax Treatments.
+(f) On 30 March 2019, Ministry of corporate affairs (MCA) has issued amendment regarding the income tax Uncertainty over Income Tax Treatments.
 As per the Company's assessment, there are no material income tax uncertainties over income tax treatments during the current financial year.